Export All Your Data in A Readable Format from SciNote

 Each file (attachment) will also contain the number of the protocol step in its name, so you’ll know exactly to which part of the protocol this particular file was attached.

-3. Data from each inventory will be exported as an Excel table
+3. Data from each inventory, items from which have been assigned to task(s), will be exported as an Excel table, one table per inventory.

 Free users – closest function to export all are SciNote Reports – check out the tutorial on how SciNote can generate your project report in a few seconds.